browserengineering/book/book/styles.md

     which say that a rule should apply only in certain browsing environments (like only on mobile or only in landscape mode).
-    Media queries are super-important for building sites that work across many devices (try this book on mobile!).
+    Media queries are super-important for building sites that work across many devices, like reading this book on a phone.

 ``` {.css}
 selector { property-1: value-1; property-2: value-2; }